serbrio/mooc_csb_2025/Project_I/REPORT.md

 **Insecure design** \
 Password recovery workflow includes "questions and answers", which can not be trusted as evidence of identity because more than one person can know the answers.

-User can [recover](screenshots/flaw-4-before-1.png) his password by providing [username](screenshots/flaw-4-before-2.png) and a matching [secret answer](screenshots/flaw-4-before-3.png), and therefore submitting the [password change](screenshots/flaw-4-before-4.png) form, which resets the user's password.
-(The "question and answer" pair has been saved during user registration).
+Attacker can [reset](screenshots/flaw-4-before-1.png) user's password by providing a matching [username](screenshots/flaw-4-before-2.png) and [secret answer](screenshots/flaw-4-before-3.png) pair, and therefore submitting the [password change](screenshots/flaw-4-before-4.png) form, which resets the user's password.
+(The "question and answer" pair has been saved during the user registration).

 ## Fix
 Get rid of the "questions and answers" logic completely. \